dimorinny/twitch-fragment-upload/README.md

 [![](https://images.microbadger.com/badges/image/dimorinny/twitch-fragment-uploader.svg)](https://microbadger.com/images/dimorinny/twitch-fragment-uploader "Get your own image badge on microbadger.com")

-Web server for uploading Twitch fragments to [streamable](https://streamable.com/) service, that can used as microservice in your applications.
+Web server for uploading Twitch fragments to [vk](https://vk.com/)   group service, that can used as microservice in your applications.
 For load stream fragments [livestreamer](https://github.com/chrippa/livestreamer) library is used.

 ### Run server